- 1. Name of the medicinal product

 Hepatic reactionsRare cases of hepatic failure have been reported in patients receiving VELCADE and concomitant medicinal products and with serious underlying medical conditions.
 Other reported hepatic reactions include increases in liver enzymes, hyperbilirubinaemia, and hepatitis.
 Such changes may be reversible upon discontinuation of bortezomib (see section 4.8).

-Tumour lysis syndromeBecause bortezomib is a cytotoxic agent and can rapidly kill malignant plasma cells, the complications of tumour lysis syndrome may occur.
+Tumour lysis syndromeBecause bortezomib is a cytotoxic agent and can rapidly kill malignant plasma cells and MCL cells, the complications of tumour lysis syndrome may occur.
 The patients at risk of tumour lysis syndrome are those with high tumour burden prior to treatment.
 These patients should be monitored closely and appropriate precautions taken.

 Concomitant medicinal productsPatients should be closely monitored when given bortezomib in combination with potent CYP3A4-inhibitors.
 Caution should be exercised when bortezomib is combined with CYP3A4- or CYP2C19 substrates (see section 4.5).Normal liver function should be confirmed and caution should be exercised in patients receiving oral hypoglycemics (see section 4.5).